Dront/snake/README.md

 ## TODO:

+Create map class.
+Map may get a bit more complicated later.

 New fruit may appear just under the snake.
 Fix.

-A few fruits may appear on field at the same time.
+A few fruits shall appear on field at the same time.

 Use some nice pictures instead of those creepy colored rectangles.

-Load maps from file.
-For now, it's just the hardcoded default map.
+Saving records and options.

 Refactor like half of the code.

 Introduction and options screen.

-Saving records and options.

 ____